Downtown Road Renewals 2019-2023

 - Hargrave Street (Broadway to York Avenue) – Completed in 2021

-- Smith Street (Ellice Avenue to Graham Avenue) - Scheduled for 2022
+- Smith Street (Ellice Avenue to Graham Avenue) – Completed in 2022

-- Smith Street (Graham Avenue to Midtown Bridge) - Scheduled for 2022
+- Smith Street (Graham Avenue to Midtown Bridge) – Completed in 2022

-- Smith Street (Notre Dame Avenue to Ellice Avenue) - Rescheduled to 2023
+- Smith Street (Notre Dame Avenue to Ellice Avenue) - Rescheduled for 2023

-- Broadway (Osborne Street to Main Street) – Scheduled for 2023
+- Broadway, Eastbound (Osborne Street to Main Street) – Scheduled for 2023

 View a full schedule of planned construction